See also: Kinetic vs Dynamics and User’s Reports

 Users report random, unexpected high blood sugars that correct when a new bottle of Humalog is started.
 Inspection of the bad bottle reveals either 1) several very tiny particles, much smaller than those typically found in a bad bottle of Regular, 2) one or two large hazy particles, or 3) small particles attached to the insides of the bottle.
 Healthy Humalog will appear as pure as clear water, with no particles or haze.

 Insulin pumps may be especially prone to unexpected highs because they use only Humalog.
-Heat-related problems typically start after three to four days use in a pump, or, when a bad bottle is encountered, immediately after the first use of that bottle.
-On injections, the problem typically shows up as unexpected high readings after meals.
+Heat-related problems typically start after three to four days of use in a pump or when a bad bottle is encountered immediately after the first use of that bottle.
+The problem typically appears on injections as unexpected high readings after meals.

 Research studies undertaken so far have indicated no problem with the use of Humalog in pumps.
-Prior to Humalog’s release, Lilly conducted extensive heat and stability testing and believed that it was as stable as Regular insulin which has an excellent history.
-But in the larger lab of the world, a loss of activity due to heat appears to occur, especially in hot weather.
+Before Humalog’s release, Lilly conducted extensive heat and stability testing and believed it was as stable as Regular insulin, which has an excellent history.
+However, in the larger labs of the world, a loss of activity due to heat appears to occur, especially in hot weather.

 The problems being reported with pumps may, of course, be due to unrelated factors like leaks or clogs.
-But veteran users, who know how to sort out mechanical from non-mechanical sources, believe there is a problem.
-Problems may be more apparent in pumps due to the interaction of the insulin with plastic surfaces, lubricants or other environmental conditions, as well as the warmer temperatures.
+However, veteran users who know how to sort out mechanical from non-mechanical sources believe there is a problem.
+Problems may be more apparent in pumps due to the interaction of the insulin with plastic surfaces, lubricants, other environmental conditions, and warmer temperatures.
 Although it is not a common problem, we believe these are not just anecdotes because we have heard too many reports from reliable pump users.

 What Can You Do?